strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 * You don't have any other test in progress (e.g. halted by debugger process)

-The reason for this failure is that OrientDB can't start, if another OrientDB process is running an listening on the same port.
+The reason for this failure is that OrientDB can't start, if another OrientDB process is running and listening on the same port.

 ### Filename too long (Windows 7 and 10)